 The Civil Service Office establishes the eligibility list and takes sign-ups for all testing.
-You can complete an application and Civil Service will notify you of an upcoming test.
+You may complete an application and Civil Service will notify you of an upcoming test.
 Remember to keep your contact information current when its on file with their office.
-Civic Service Office is located at City Hall, 145 North Main Street.
+Civil Service Office is located at City Hall, 145 North Main Street.

 Under governmental aggregation, local officials bring citizens together to gain group buying power for the purchase of competitively priced electricity from a retail electric generation supplier certified by the Public Utilities Commission of Ohio.

 The local utility, AEP will continue to deliver your electricity, read your meters, and issue your monthly bills.
-You will continue to call AEP at 800-277-2177 for emergency repairs, downed power lines, billing questions, etc.
+You will continue to call AEP at 800-277-2177 for emergency repairs, downed power lines, billing questions, non-working street lights, etc.

 If you do not return the opt-out form postmarked by the required date, you will be included in the City’s governmental aggregation program.

-You can stay with your current electric utility, which will continue to supply your electricity as it always has.
-Or, you can shop for a new competitive electric supplier.
+You may stay with your current electric utility, which will continue to supply your electricity as it always has.
+Or, you may shop for a new competitive electric supplier.
 A list of competitive electric suppliers certified by the Public Utilities Commission of Ohio and their current prices is available by calling 800-686-7826.